Buddhism History - Ancient Times to Now

 The Beginning in India

-Buddhism history does start with the story about Gotama a warrior who became the Buddha.
+Buddhism history starts with stories about Siddharta Gotama, a farmer who became a monk and Buddha.

-• Who were the people that lived in India long before Gotama was born?
+- Who were the tribes that lived in India long before Gotama was born?

 Where did they come from?

-• Who were the Indo-Aryan tribesmen, who invaded northern India only 700 years before Gotama lived in the region?
+- Who were the Indo-Aryan tribesmen, who invaded most of northern India only 700 years before Gotama lived in the region?

 Religion for the World